$\sqrt{\log t}$-superdiffusivity for a Brownian particle in the curl of the 2d GFF: Preliminaries

-with $\phi$ defined in \eqref{eq:phi}.
-Hence, our analysis will focus on the resolvent $(\lambda-\mathcal G)^{-1}$.
-Recall that $\mathbb E$ is the expectation with respect to the stationary law of the environment.

 A first necessary step is to describe how $\mathcal G$ acts on elements in $L^2(\mathbb P)$, for which we need a more accurate description of the latter space.
-Since $\mathbb P$ is Gaussian (and given by the law of the curl of the smoothed Gaussian free field $\omega$), $L^2(\mathbb P)$ admits a Wiener chaos decomposition which we now briefly describe\footnote{With respect to~ \cite{Toth2012Superdiffusive2} we use slightly different definitions in order to conform to the normalization conventions of \cite{Cannizzaro2020TheSuperdiffusivity} and of \cite{Janson1997GaussianSpaces,Nualart}.
-We refer to these latter references for more details on Wiener chaos analysis. }.
+Since $\mathbb P$ is Gaussian (and given by the law of the curl of the smoothed Gaussian free field $\omega$), $L^2(\mathbb P)$ admits a Wiener chaos decomposition which we now briefly describe.